Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock: Gravitational Time Dilation

-With all the ingredients in place, we can now ask our central question again: how do proper times correlate with coordinate time when mass-energy back reacts on the metric (as modeled by the interacting constraint)?
+Following the emergence of an effective Newtonian gravitational potential from the interacting constraint, we now turn to its direct consequence on time evolution.
+In general relativity, gravitational fields alter the passage of time, leading to gravitational time dilation, such as that described by the Schwarzschild metric.
+In our framework, a similar effect arises from the quantum mechanical interaction between mass-energy and coordinate clock.
+This modifies the system’s proper time evolution, yielding a quantum gravitational time dilation effect.
+We now derive this result and compare it with the classical predictions of general relativity. \\ \\ To do so, we investigate how the proper time as measured by a particle correlates with the coordinate time when mass-energy back reacts on the metric (as modeled by the interacting constraint) representing a gravitational field?
 To do so, we calculate the conditional probability of the test particle reading a certain proper time $\tau$ given the coordinate time reads $t$.
 Our physical states now take the following form,

 where $\ham_{\rm{eff}} $ is the leading order modified Hamiltonian for the two-particle system given in Eq. (\ref{eq:H_AB_gravity}) as induced by the interacting constraint.
-To make contact with the standard Schwarzchild metric in general relativity as our working example, consider particle $A$ to be the highly massive mass with mass $m_{A} = M$, but with no internal structure, \textit{i.e.} $\ham_{A}^{\rm{clock}} = 0$.
+To make contact with the standard Schwarzchild metric in general relativity as our working example, we will work in context of two objects, one serving as a massive body, and the other as a test particle reacting to the metric as it responds to the energy of the massive body.
+Consider particle $A$ to be a highly massive object with mass $m_{A} = M$, but with no internal structure, \textit{i.e.} $\ham_{A}^{\rm{clock}} = 0$.
 One can neglect the internal clock structure of $A$ on the grounds that its rest mass energy dominates over any other energy scales involved in its spectrum in accordance with its role of the stationary, central mass.
 Particle $B$ serves as a test mass which probes proper time dilation effects due to gravity.
-It therefore has a negligibly small rest mass $m_{B} = m << M$ so that is does not significantly back-react on the coordinate clock, but only responds to the back-reaction of particle $A$.
+It therefore has a negligibly small rest mass $m_{B} = m << M$ so that is does not significantly back-react on the coordinate clock, but only responds to the back-reaction created by object $A$.
 With this setup, the bare self-Hamiltonians of the two particles become,

 and the interaction-induced modified Hamiltonian has the following relevant terms which act on particle $B$,

 where the mass-dependent constant will only add an overall, irrelevant phase to the quantum state.
 To probe the relationship between proper time of the test mass $B$ and the background (metric) coordinate time, we consider the probability that the proper time of particle $B$ reads some value $\tau$ conditioned on the coordinate time reading $t_c = t$.
 Similar to the calculation done in Eqs. (\ref{eq:cond_prob_step3}) - (\ref{eq:cond_prob_no_int}), the conditional probability takes the form,